AmelieBrix/scribbles/README.md

  - Scribble Page
     - Filter part on the search

+ - Login Page
+    - Login with username

 <br>

 ## API routes (back-end)

 - GET /
   - renders index.hbs
-- GET /auth/signup
+- GET /signup
   - redirects to / if user logged in
-  - renders signup.hbs
+  - renders auth/signup.hbs
-- POST /auth/signup
+- POST /signup
   - redirects to / if user logged in
   - body:
     - email